BDC Hamburger Icon

 Follow these steps to get the most from LinkedIn:

 1. Create a LinkedIn business profile.
-When you create a LinkedIn business profile, you open up a powerful channel for connecting with industry experts to form relationships and explore career opportunities.
+When you create a LinkedIn business profile, you open a powerful channel for connecting with industry experts to form relationships and explore career opportunities.

 3. Join LinkedIn groups.
 LinkedIn groups are a concrete way to unite with industry professionals to share insights, ask for help and build strong relationships.